sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 	- Lucid dreaming, daydreaming, any kind of thought that isn't regarding the here and now is the mind considering its own material

 **Waking, dreaming, and third state:** *Dreamless sleep, deep sleep*
-- When the eagle stops flying and perches
+- When the eagle stops flying and perches: dreamless sleep is alert and watchful